-If you decide to apply for a new policy with a different carrier, the new insurer has the right to look up your CLUE report.
-This is why it’s so important to make sure the claim you file is legitimate.
+If you apply for a new policy with another carrier, they have the right to look up your CLUE report.
+That's why it’s so important to make sure the claim you file is legitimate.
 Try to minimize the risk of getting it denied, before it actually happens.

 A: Insurers recommend only filing a claim for damage that isn’t repairable using out-of-pocket money.
 If the cost to repair is less than the deductible, then it isn’t worth it.

-A: What if after reviewing your claim, the insurer only agrees to pay half of what you think you should receive.
+A: What if the insurer only agrees to pay half of what you think you should receive.
 In this case, you have the right to contest the settlement.
 If the insurer still doesn’t budge, consider seeking the help of a public adjuster, or a lawyer.

 A public adjuster isn’t bound to a specific company, and will help you dispute any claim issues.
 However, they will get 10 to 15 percent of the settlement cut.

 A: It depends on your insurance company, but many will raise your rates.
 Every time you file a claim, you pose more of a risk to the insurance company.
 And if they deny it, you present even more of a danger.

 Insurers want to protect themselves financially, so this is why they often raise your premiums.
 If you're unhappy with your rates after filing a claim, you may want to speak with your insurer.
 You can also shop around for better homeowners rates.

 A: There is.
 They’re Denied Insurance Claim Attorneys, and they do exactly that.
 They represent people whose insurance claims don’t get approval.
 Speak with your state department of insurance for more information.